-Act 44 Payments to PennDOT
+Act 44 and Act 89 Payments to PennDOT

-The Commission and PennDOT entered into a Lease and Funding Agreement as required under the terms of Act 44.
-See Note 9 for more information regarding this Lease and Funding Agreement.
+The Commission and PennDOT entered into a Lease and Funding Agreement, as amended, as required under the terms of Act 44 and Act 89.
+See Note 9 for more information regarding Act 44 and Act 89.